 Similar to hunting crickets, most cats deal with cricket infestations within the home.
 They can’t resist the fun game and will kill any cricket they find.
 However, the difficulty for cats is catching them.
 Crickets are small and fast and can hide in the smallest corners of the home.
 So, ensure that your cat doesn’t become too obsessed with catching crickets.

 Do Crickets Bite Cats?

-Crickets have two multipurpose jaws that they are able to bite with.
-However, their mouths aren’t very strong, so they rarely puncture or dig into the skin.
+Crickets have two multipurpose jaws that they can bite with.
+However, their mouths aren’t strong, so they rarely puncture or dig into the skin.
 Also, cats are protected by their fur.

-Locusts, which are a type of cricket, have the biggest potential to penetrate the skin.
-When they bite, it can sting, and cats can develop a red, itchy sore from it.
-As a rule of thumb, larger crickets tend to bite more painfully.
+Locusts, which are a type of cricket, have the potential to penetrate the skin.
+When they bite, it can sting, and cats can develop a red, itchy sore.
+Larger crickets usually have more painful bites.

 If the mouth does manage to puncture the skin, the cat is at risk of painful sores forming.
-Also, depending on where the bite is, it can become infected with harmful bacteria, especially if the cat walks through dirty soil.
-Luckily, a cricket bite doesn’t transmit any painful diseases.
+Also, depending on where the bite is, it can become infected with harmful bacteria.
+A cricket bite doesn’t transmit any diseases.